dst-umms/MAMBA/README.md

 **GATK Software (One time set-up only):**

 GATK is a dependency for MAMBA.
 Due to licensing issues, we could not package this tool as part of MAMBA.
-If you do not have GATK executable within your system PATH variable, you will need to download the “GenomeAnalysisTK-3.7.tar.bz2” and add the path to the file in “config.yaml” (see below).
+If you do not have the GATK executable within your system PATH variable, you will need to download the “GenomeAnalysisTK-3.7.tar.bz2” and add the path to the “config.yaml” file (see below).

 ***